dawitalemu4/gda-server/README.md

 The `main` and `dev` branches are tweaked for Vercel's serverless deployment and don't work locally.

-Built by Genet Wondimagegn's nephew [Michael Girma](https://github.com/michaelgirma) and his friends.
+Built by Genet Bekele's nephew [Michael Girma](https://github.com/michaelgirma) and his friends.